jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

       a test failure by raising any exception during the function call.
     - `post_test_callable` : the name of a function callable to run after this test is run.
 This callable can initiate a test failure by raising any exception during the function call.
-    - `payload_callable` : the name of a function callable to run to dynamically generate the request payload.
+    - `req_data_callable` : the name of a function callable to run to dynamically generate the request payload.
 This must be a function that returns a dictionary of request payload items.
 This can be used to apply request payload items that may by dynamic such as IDs.
-If this test also has a `payload` specified, this callable will simply be merged into the test's `payload`.
+If this test also has a `req_data` specified, this callable will simply be merged into the test's `req_data`.

 - `get_responses` : A list of previously executed GET requests in a dictionary format.
 Failing responses will not be included.